Skip to main content

 SELECT JSONExtractRaw('{"a": "hello", "b": [-100, 200.0, 300]}', 'b') = '[-100, 200.0, 300]';

-If the part does not exist or isn’t array, an empty array will be returned.
+Returns an array with elements of JSON array, each represented as unparsed string.
+If the part does not exist or isn’t an array, then an empty array will be returned.

 SELECT JSONExtractArrayRaw('{"a": "hello", "b": [-100, 200.0, "hello"]}', 'b') = ['-100', '200.0', '"hello"'];